 Where to stay

-With the Azerbaijan Grand Prix taking place on Baku’s city streets, staying in the city center will be the best way to enjoy your trip to the event, with plenty of hostels, apartments and hotels on offer.
+With the Azerbaijan Grand Prix taking place on Baku’s city streets, staying in the city center is the best way to enjoy your race weekend, with plenty of hostels, apartments and hotels on offer.

 If you’re on a tight budget, the Centrum Hostel is a prime place to base yourself for the weekend.
 Meanwhile, a stay in a twin room at the Premier Expo Hotel will cost around €70 per night and is within a 15 minute walk to Heydar Aliyev Cultural Centre.